The Oddity of March

 - 1st Line of Defense: Parking Lots

 - 3rd Line of Defense: Outside Entry Walk-off Mats

 - 4th Line of Defense: Inside Entry Walk-off Mats

 - 5th Line of Defense: Hard or Resilient Surface Entries

 - 6th Line of Defense: Interior Mats

-- Depending upon the season and conditions, there will be times when you should have your staff to blow the entire parking lot, driveway, and sidewalks everyday.
+- Depending upon the season and conditions, there will be times when you should direct your staff to blow the entire parking lot, driveway, and sidewalks everyday.
 (If you are a luxury hotel, this action is already part of your daily routine.)
-Make life easy for yourself or your staff by keeping an electric or gas powered blower handy.
+Make life easy for yourself or your staff by keeping an electric or gas-powered blower handy.

 - Rotate or clean the exterior and interior walk-off mats.
 Exchange or clean mats before soiling is noticeable.

 Learn more about maintaining beautiful flooring by clicking here.